memgraph/docs/docs/tutorials/migrate-relational-database.md

 between them is that customers MAKE purchases (`customerpurchase` table) OF product (`productpurchase` table).

-So lets start by importing the nodes into Memgraph using the `IMPORT CSV` Cypher clause.
+So lets start by importing the nodes into Memgraph using the `LOAD CSV` Cypher clause.
 The syntax of the LOAD CSV clause is:

 ```cypher
 LOAD CSV from "/file.csv"